Stardew Valley Mod Manager

 The "manager" is a screen that shows the available mods with a checkmark to indicate whether they should be active or not, and a couple of buttons to perform specific actions.

-The configuration initially consisted of two parts: a list with names of installed mods coupled with the directory they're installed in and a collection of lists per mod enumerating their dependencies.
+The configuration initially consisted roughly of two parts: a list with names of installed mods coupled with the directory they're installed in and a collection of lists per mod enumerating their dependencies.

 Whether a mod is activated or not is not registered in the configuration, it can be inspected looking at the name on disk.